xtanaa001/Xiaoqi-Homepage/content/research.md

 This is how you inject arbitrary HTML code to the head and foot areas.
 This is how you inject arbitrary HTML code to the head and foot areas.
 This is how you inject arbitrary HTML code to the head and foot areas.
 This is how you inject arbitrary HTML code to the head and foot areas.

-<span style="color:darkblue"> **App 2: Resource Allocation in Computer Networks**</span>.
+_**App 2: Resource Allocation in Computer Networks**_.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

-<span style="color:darkblue"> **App 3: Vehicle Routing in Transportation Networks**</span>.
+_**App 3: Vehicle Routing in Transportation Networks**_.
 This is how you inject arbitrary HTML code to the head and foot areas.
 For example, this site has a file `layouts/partials/foot_custom.html` to support LaTeX math via MathJax and center images automatically:

 $$ \psi'(p) = \frac{1}{\varphi'\left(\varphi^{-1}(p)\right)} = \frac{1}{\varphi'(y)}. $$